mjhilton/jdr-testing-guides/Demo Guides/03 - Debugging test code.md

     - Set a breakpoint by clicking just to the left of the line number in the VSCode editor; a filled red circle appears
     - You can set the breakpoint either in the test code, or in the code being tested, depending on what you want to investigate
 1. Debug the test
-    - Open the debugging panel, 4th icon down in the left menu
+    - Open the debugging panel, (4th icon down in the left menu)
-    - Ensure `Mocha Tests` is selected from the dropdown
+    - Ensure `Mocha Tests` is selected from the dropdown directly to the left of the green Play button
     - Press F5, or the green Play button, or Debug > Start Debugging
     - The tests will run and code execution will stop where you've set your breakpoint
     - Inspect variable values by hovering over the variable, or using the Variables panel in the left menu
     - Progress the code by pressing F10 to step to the next line, or F11 to step into a function
     - Press F5 to allow the test run to continue executing (it will stop on any subsequent breakpoints)
-1. Find the problem and fix it
+1. Find the problems and fix them
-    - One failing test is failing due to a typo in the test code itself
+    - One failing test is failing due to a problem with the test code itself.
+The number of buckets passed to the service is `10` but should be `1`
-    - One failing test is failing because there's some incorrect code that needs to be fixed
+    - One failing test is failing due to a problem with the prod code.
+The first condition asserting a max value for number of buckets should use a `<=`, not `<`